-Our Board is composed of a majority of "independent directors" as defined under the rules of Nasdaq.
+Our Board will be composed of a majority of "independent directors" as defined under the rules of Nasdaq upon completion of this offering.
 We use the definition of "independence" applied by Nasdaq to make this determination.
 Nasdaq Listing Rule 5605(a)(2) provides that an "independent director" is a person other than an officer or employee of the company or any other individual having a relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 The Nasdaq listing rules provide that a director cannot be considered independent if: